radekm/btree/README.md

 ## Performance

-The code in `node.c3` was translated from Rust, but our B-tree is approximately 10% slower than the Rust version for an unknown reason.
+The code in `node.c3` was translated from Rust.
+It is approximately 10 % slower than the Rust version for unknown reasons.
 Memory usage is the same.

+In certain situations our B-tree can be 2–3 times faster than the `HashMap` from C3’s standard library.

 ## Contributions